boardroom-project/boardroom-contracts/README.md

 ## Contract Interfaces

 BoardRoom has two prominent contractal interfaces.
-The BoardRoom contract interface, and the rules interface.
-The rules interface is mainly used by the core BoardRoom contract, while the UI should primarily interact with the BoardRoom interface and contract.
+The `BoardRoom` contract interface, and the `Rules` interface.
+The Rules interface is mainly used by the core BoardRoom contract, while the UI should primarily interact with the BoardRoom interface and contract.

-### BoardRoom Interface
+### BoardRoom

 ```
 contract BoardRoom {